 “The ICCI project became and remained a major focus in my life and I dedicated most of my energies to it,” she says.
 Even so, Dr Elsa managed to complete her doctorate of philosophy degree from the University of Oregon in 1979 and raise her two children, Ian and April.

 Although Dr Elsa retired from ICCI, she remains active in education circles: She is President Emeritus at the college and after nearly two decades of service, she still sits on Cayman’s Education Council and serves on the Tourism Apprenticeship Programme Advisory Council.
-She is also serving as the chief advisor to ICCI President Dr. David Marshall.
+She is also serving as the chief advisor to ICCI President Dr. Byron Coon.

 In addition, she retains her membership in the American Council of Education, the American Association for Collegiate Registrars, and is an advising editor for the Negro Educational Review.